A Visual Story: Ali Cherri

 - Towards the exit of the exhibition you will see a slide projector

-- The projector will be playing a slideshow of photographs of toppled monuments and a sequence of typed sentences
+- The projector will be playing a slideshow of images of toppled monuments, with a sequence of typed sentences

 - You can travel around the exhibition in any direction